 Ghibli, A Grigio Maratea Lacquered Ghibli

 Here we are, me and Ghibli, a Grigio Maratea lacquered Ghibli, the sole audience of a winding road where land meets the sea.
-Even though the sky is warming up as an oversized sofbox, releasing light into this early morning, darkness still preys in some heavy corners.
+Even though the sky is warming up as an oversized softbox, releasing light into this early morning, darkness still preys in some heavy corners.
 And with darkness comes moist, and moist may upset the dynamics of any given vehicle.
 There is lots of innovation in this Zegna mulberry silks inspired interior and LED matrix headlamps are one of them.
 Portraying beams onto parchments of asphalt seemingly unreachable, flooding spaces the night would steal away.
-Each individual LED in the system is autonomous and is computer operated fed by information from a forward facing camera.
+Each individual LED in the system is autonomous and is computer operated fed by information from a forward-facing camera.
 For example, should another vehicle cross this stream of light, certain elements in the reflector would be silenced in order not to blind the driver.
 Pretty clever.
-While me and a Ghibli make delightful progress on an empty road, evading moist traps, the surroundings become more plastic, revealing details.
+While I and a Ghibli make delightful progress on an empty road, evading moist traps, the surroundings become more plastic, revealing details.
 Dawn finally gives way.

 Talented Mr. Ripleys